simonsso/teketeke/README.md

 Change order
 Http DELETE can be requested to http://localhost/table/x/y where x is the table num and y is the item num as returned from the GET operations (DONE in client and backend)

+## Environment
+Buit and debuged with lldb and visual studio code on Linix.
+Also verified by a native build on android.